pawelrusak/fullstack-e-commerce/README.md

 - [Node.js](https://nodejs.org/): Version 18 or higher
 - [NPM](https://www.npmjs.com/): Version 18 or higher

-You will also need to install [Git](https://github.com/git-guides/install-git) to clone the repository.
-Also, you will need [MongoDB Connection Strings](https://www.mongodb.com/resources/products/fundamentals/mongodb-connection-string)
+You will also need to install [Git](https://github.com/git-guides/install-git) to clone the repository and you will need [MongoDB Connection Strings](https://www.mongodb.com/resources/products/fundamentals/mongodb-connection-string).

 ### Installation